St Mark's Catholic Primary School

 Prayer is a central part of school life at St. Mark’s and children experience prayer through many forms, for example; words, actions, symbols, music and drama.

 At St. Mark’s the children learn a range of prayers and they pray many times during the school day for a range of purposes.
-Children at St. Mark’s also learn to write their own prayers and they often choose who or what they would like to pray for.
-Every class has a prayer bag and children share and write prayers at home with their families which they then bring in to school to share with their peers.
+Children at St. Mark’s also learn to write their own prayers and they often choose who or what they would like to pray for, developing the liturgical formation of pupils.

 The children are also taught a range of traditional Catholic prayers.
-Please ready our Prayer Book below, which contains the prayers that children at St. Mark’s learn during their time here:
+These are incorporated into class collective worship, RE lessons and whole school celebrations.
+These are also shared with our families so the children can share them at home.
+Here are an example our Prayer Books, which contains the prayers that children at St. Mark’s learn during their time here:

 Tuesday morning staff prayers